 Finally, if is a frame and is a commutative affine quantale, it is clear that a quantale map takes elements in (which are idempotent under meet) to idempotents in .
 Hence factors uniquely through , and the map is a frame map.
 This shows that is the right adjoint as claimed.

-In fact, we may also observe that the forgetful functor from commutative affine quantales to commutative quantales also has a right adjoint, just be passing from a commutative quantale to the principal downset given by the quantale unit.
+In fact, we may also observe that the forgetful functor from commutative affine quantales to commutative quantales also has a right adjoint, just by passing from a commutative quantale to the principal downset given by the quantale unit.
 (However, the forgetful functor from commutative quantales to quantales does not have a right adjoint.)

-A different way of thinking about quantales views them as a (0,1)-categorical analogue of a cosmos (in the sense of Benabou).
+Aside from being “noncommutative frames”, a different way of thinking about quantales views them as a (0,1)-categorical analogue of a cosmos (in the sense of Benabou).
 In particular, one can then study enriched categories over a quantale.
 A classic example is Lawvere metric spaces, seen as categories enriched in the quantale with taken as tensor product.

 Enrichment is often particularly interesting for -quantales (see below), where one can study -enriched categories.